The Future of Partnerships — Joint Information Environment

 The JCS chairman and each of the service chiefs have endorsed JIE as a military imperative.
 The Deputy Management Action Group, a part of DCMO that considers department-wide management and business issues, has endorsed the JIE’s viability to efficiently address budget issues, the threat vector, and the need to be dominant in the information operations.

-The management of JIE is conducted through the JIE Executive Committee, which is tri-chaired by the DoD CIO, Teri Takai; Joint Staff J6, Army LTG Mark Bowman; and CYBERCOM commander, Navy ADM Michael Rogers, who also serves as the initiative’s operational sponsor.
+The management of JIE is conducted through the JIE Executive Committee, which is tri-chaired by the DoD CIO, Joint Staff J6, and the CYBERCOM commander who also serves as the initiative’s operational sponsor.

 In execution, there are three lines of operation: governance, operations, and technical synchronization.
 DISA has been given responsibility for the technical aspects of JIE and leads the JIE Technical Synchronization Office (JTSO), which includes agency staff, as well as representation from the military services, intelligence community, and National Guard.